anton-chl/anton-chl/README.md

 ---

 ## About Me
-I'm a 2A Computer Engineering Student at the University of Waterloo, who happens to be a Hackathon enthusiast (8x Winner).
+I'm a 2A Computer Engineering Student at the University of Waterloo, and a Hackathon enthusiast (8x Winner).

 Right now, i'm mostly interested in: AI/ML, LLMs, CV, Graphics processing, optimization.

 I'm very passionate about computer science and math, design, and robotics.

 When I'm not coding or studying, I like to do origami and drawing, which you can view <a href="https://imgur.com/a/art-by-anton-b6C0ZCR"> here